- The Museum

 A 438-ton steamer, a 15-mile cruiser.
 It was built in 1860.
 It was equiped with two (2) firearms and junior personnel.
 It became famous during the period of the Cretan Revolution (1866-1868).
 When, with a commercial flag and master, the captain N. Sourmeli performed many cruises and supplies to strengthen the Cretans.

 Type of warship used in naval races.
 It was an effective weapon of the Greeks in the struggle for independence (1821-28).
 The Greek naval leaders realized early on that conventional warfare was unprofitable for them, as the Greek fleet's firepower was much lower than that of the Ottoman fleet.
 For this reason they used the fireships with excellent results.
 The fireships were small and old sailing ships, specially crafted, loaded with explosives and flammable materials.
 They were expelled against the anchored enemy fleet during the night to make a surprise.
-An integral part of them was the "stamabbia", as the boat with which the crew escaped after the adventure.
+An integral part of them was the "skampavia", as the boat with which the crew escaped after the impaction.